daisyriedumali/gatsby-netlify-teembr-redesign/src/pages/blog/2018-11-11-are-you-ready-to-rate-how-poor-of-a-leader-are-you-it-s-time-to-reevaluate.md

 ---
 templateKey: blog-post
 title: Are you ready to rate how poor of a leader are you?
-It's time to reevaluate!
 date: '2018-11-11T11:24:54+08:00'
 description: >-
   In a classic working environment, people get a promotion when they are good at